minio/minio/docs/bucket/replication/README.md

 Role ARN = 'arn:minio:replication:us-east-1:c5be6b16-769d-432a-9ef1-4567081f3566:destbucket'
 ```

-> NOTE:  The user running the above command needs *s3:GetReplicationConfiguration* and *s3:GetBucketVersioning* permission on the source cluster (we do not recommend running root credentials/super admin with replication).
+>  The user running the above command needs *s3:GetReplicationConfiguration* and *s3:GetBucketVersioning* permission on the source cluster.
+We do not recommend running root credentials/super admin with replication, instead create a dedicated user.
 The access credentials used at the destination requires *s3:ReplicateObject* permission.

-Minimal policy on source bucket should have following permissions on the source bucket.
+The *source* bucket should have following minimal permission policy:
 ```
 {
  "Version": "2012-10-17",